pbrus/astro-quiz/README.md

 ### Web browser

 A web browser is a [BUI](https://en.wikipedia.org/wiki/Browser_user_interface) for users and an administrator which oversees the users.
 To start quiz type into the address bar `localhost`.
-To see results, statistics and to manage the database, please type into address bar `localhost/admin.php`.
+To see results, statistics and to manage the database please type into address bar `localhost/admin.php`.
 Access to this page is secured by the password stored in the `astroquiz.cfg` file.

 ### Define own quiz